GerardGargan/GerardGargan/README.md

 # Hi there, I'm Gerard

 - 🔭 I'm a software engineer based in Belfast.
 I’m currently studying a MSc in Software Development at Queens University Belfast, part time.
-- 🌱 I’m currently learning C#, .NET and advanced Javascript.
+- 🌱 I’m currently developing my skills with C#, .NET and advanced Javascript.
 - 💬 Im looking for help/mentorship within the Software Engineering world to learn new skills, particularly in C#, .NET and React.
 - 📫 How to reach me: Email: [ggargan01@qub.ac.uk](mailto:ggargan01@qub.ac.uk) or on Linkedin: [https://www.linkedin.com/in/gerard-gargan](https://www.linkedin.com/in/gerard-gargan)
 - ⚡ Fun fact: I like running and playing pool/snooker.